Conveyancing refers to a specialist branch of law that involves the preparation of documents necessary for the purchase or sale of a property.

 You are able to complete on any working day.

-No. The contract states that you must vacate on the day of completion, which means clearing the property of all your belongings.
+As soon as completion has taken place the property you have sold no longer belongs to you.
+The contract states that you must vacate on the day of completion, which means clearing the property of all your belongings.
 If you do not give “vacant possession”, the buyer could sue you for any losses or inconvenience caused.

 Agent fees are usually payable once they have introduced a buyer who exchanges contracts for the purchase of your property.
 The agent’s commission is usually settled on the completion date from the net proceeds of the sale of the house.
 In most cases, your solicitor will usually settle the fee on your behalf.